 Any Woman, Anywhere

-Zero Tolerance, Amina: The Muslim Women’s Resource Centre, The Church of Scotland, and Summerhall have created Any Woman, Anywhere to raise awareness of the prevalence of violence against women, the different forms this violence takes, and the extent to which it can affect all kinds of women.
+In the run up to International Women's Day 2019, Zero Tolerance, Amina: The Muslim Women’s Resource Centre, The Church of Scotland, and Summerhall created Any Woman, Anywhere to raise awareness of the prevalence of violence against women, the different forms this violence takes, and the extent to which it can affect all kinds of women.

 In recent years there has been a lot of discussion about women’s inequality.
 Many people may, therefore, think that 'we already have equality'.
 This stands in contrast to the reality of significant inequalities that cause violence against women.
 This violence affects many women's lives every day and any woman anywhere can be affected.